awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostText.md

  ** [botVersion](#API_runtime_PostText_ResponseSyntax) **   <a name="lex-runtime_PostText-response-botVersion"></a>
 The version of the bot that responded to the conversation\.
 You can use this information to help determine if one version of a bot is performing better than another version\.
-If you have enabled the new natural language understanding \(NLU\) model, you can use this to determine if the improvement is due to changes to the bot or changes to the NLU\.
-For more information about enabling the new NLU, see the [enableModelImprovements](https://docs.aws.amazon.com/lex/latest/dg/API_PutBot.html#lex-PutBot-request-enableModelImprovements) parameter of the `PutBot` operation\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 64\.
 Pattern: `[0-9]+|\$LATEST`